k-thich/Verilog/SNAKE/README.md

 Snake game written in Verilog HDL.

-Use arrow keys on a PS2 keyboard to control the snake.
+Use arrow keys on a PS2 keyboard connected to the DE1-SOC board to control the snake.

 The game is displayed on the VGA monitor that is connected to the DE1-SOC board.